-For too long, I thought that a leader was someone of recognized importance.
+For too long, most people have thought that a leader is someone of recognized importance.
 They had a title, power or authority.
-It turns too many people, maybe most people, still think that way.
-It’s given the term leadership a bad rap.
+This has given the term leadership a bad rap.
 It makes some people uncomfortable to even hear the word leader because they associate it with a bad boss they worked for.

-How a school teacher reacted to the term leader
+How a school teacher reacted to hearing about leadership

 Are we doing enough to define what a leader is and isn’t?

-This caused me to wonder just how many people actually think this is what a leader is.
+That caused me to wonder just how many people actually see leaders this way.
 If others like myself are talking about the virtues of leadership while some members of the audience have a very different definition then Houston…we have a problem.
-I do take the time to define what a leader is and what leadership means in my speeches.

-This was a wakeup call for me.
-Now it’s clear to me that I have to devote more time with a lot more audience involvement to shift these ingrained perceptions of leadership.
-Those of us in the leadership choir may too quickly define leadership and move on because we believe it’s so obvious what a leader is and isn’t.
+This was a wake up call.
+It’s going to take a lot more to shift ingrained perceptions of leadership and leaders than we realized.
+Those of us in the leadership choir may be too quick to define leadership and move on because we believe it’s so obvious what a leader is and isn’t.

 These common perceptions of leadership have been deeply driven into people’s thoughts through the frequent and excessive reference to anyone with a title as a leader.
-We literally face a huge marketing challenge in shifting this perception.
+Why is this such a huge problem?